 We have found ourselves in a time when our nation’s politics have the whole world watching.
 This time, it’s about immigration.

 Horrific headlines have plagued our country as of late.
-Words like “children” and “cages” were strung together in the same sentence; profane descriptors like “shithole” were used to reference foreign countries; political leaders imposed strategic travel bans plainly written as “Muslim bans;” immigrant and terrorist connections were linked for fearmongering purposes — all the while polarizing the nation and forcing Americans to choose a side.
+Words like “children” and “cages” were strung together in the same sentence; profane descriptors like “shithole” were used to reference foreign countries; political leaders imposed strategic travel bans plainly written as “Muslim bans;” painted immigrant and terrorist connections for fear-mongering purposes — all the while polarizing the nation and forcing Americans to choose a side.

 In 1980, my mother, a native of Liberia, West Africa came to the states when she was 20 seeking refuge during a climactic, political era.
 She attended school, began working in the nursing field, sustained herself, her sick mother, and younger siblings, and became the only matriarchal hope for her family back home as a young woman.